Table of Contents

-Multi-tenant environment (BIG-IP hardware chassis) and Virtualization (vCMP functionality) are 2 of the most debatable models, with each setup having its own features and benefits depending on volume of traffic we have in our environment.
+Multi-tenant environment (BIG-IP hardware chassis) and vCMP Virtualization are 2 of the most debatable models, with each setup having its own features and benefits depending on volume of traffic we have in our environment.
 Let’s have a brief comparison of their features before actually focusing on vCMP d\feature on BIG-IP Viprion.
-Below is the table –

 Below illustration shows the problem which we have in Multi-Tenant Environment: –